The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ### AoE Abilities

-**Asylum***
+**Asylum**

 Places an 10y radius ground effect at a designated location.
 Party members within Asylum will be healed for 100p per tick, for 8 ticks over 24s if standing in Asylum for its full duration.
-However, ground effects such as Asylum have a special effect where they apply an instant tick upon placement to all party members within range, bringing up the total healing to 9 ticks of 100p each.
+However, ground effects such as Asylum have a special effect where they apply an instant tick upon placement to all party members within range, bringing up the total healing to nine ticks of 100p each.

 At level 78, Asylum also applies a 10% healing received buff to allies inside its range.
 This healing buff works on both GCD and oGCDs, including itself, making Asylum ticks 110p for all intents and purposes.
 However, this healing buff does not apply to the extra tick upon placement, resulting a total Asylum potency of 8  *100*  1.1 + 100 = 980p.

 The high total potency as well as short CD of 90s makes Asylum your best option for partywide healing in a lot of cases, provided that party members can stand in its range for a prolonged time.
 Even in scenarios where additional healing is required, the healing received buff Asylum provides in addition to its regen can take a lot of pressure off the healing requirements.
 In dungeons, use this during trash pulls for an additional regen on the tank instead of saving it exclusively for raidwide damage.

-Asylum is a placed skill, for tips on making ground placement less janky, see
+Asylum is a placed skill, for tips on making ground placement less janky, see:

 [Ground Effect Placement](#heading=h.ocwpqov6slrq).